csu/progress/README.md

 # progress
-An app for maintaining weekly snippets of progress.
+An app for maintaining weekly snippets of progress on goals or tasks.

 ## Screenshots
 ### Weekly Snippet